Eating Out Around Barnet

 For a proper night out, the big guns include Odos Mediterranean Kitchen which opened in late 2019.
 The standouts here are superlative grilled fish (pictured below) and a broad selection of vividly flavoured starters and sides like the miso aubergine.

-Hadley House is a great bet for al fresco drinks and sharing platters or small plates in their garden that’s just had a Balearic style make-over where there’s plenty of space for distancing.
+Hadley House is a great bet for al fresco drinks and sharing platters or small plates in their Balearic style garden.
+Diminutve Pizza Treo has impressively good wood-fired pizzas and a useful choice for families.

 Just out of town on St Albans Road The Green Dragon has very good Sunday roasts, excellent steaks, burgers and other things cooked on their smart charcoal-fuelled Josper grill.
 There’s a pretty beer garden overlooking the fields.